 The thing is, paid ad space on social media isn’t all that expensive so even the lesser brands can afford to be aggressive.
 I’ll get into the details soon but let’s just say Clover is an example of that.

 It’s now time for an overview of the most important elements.
-To put these scores in context, we’ve compared them against the biggest name in hooking sites out there — Adult Friend Finder.
+To put these scores in context, we’ve compared them against the biggest name in hooking sites out there — AFF.